sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 ## Update alias

 As you saw from Console or from the `process list` command above, there isn't an alias pointing to the latest process version.
-To allow FTW or other apps to use the new process version through the Marketplace API, you will need an alias to point to the version.
+To allow Sharetribe Web Template or other apps to use the new process version through the Marketplace API, you will need an alias to point to the version.

 In our `preauth-with-nightly-booking` example process there is a `release-1` alias.
 Let's update that to point to the new process